lfernando-silva/firestore-layer/README.md

 ## functionName

-It follow the mongoose convetions.
 The following functions are available:
 - findById
 - find
 - upsert